 What Are the GDPR Requirements for Businesses?

 When it comes to collecting the data of your customers, transparency is key.
 Customers now have the right to request all of the information your company holds on them and to opt-out of receiving any further communication from you.
 All data must be stored securely with limited access within the company and must be completely secured against external access.
 If you have a data breach, you have 72 hours to tell the data subjects involved or face a penalty.
 In addition to this, customers must expressly opt-in to receive any marketing from your business.
 We explore this further below.
 How your website collects information via website cookies is also governed by strict new GDPR rules.
 You can find out more about GDPR and cookies on the official GDPR website.

 What Does Opting-in to Marketing Mean?

-Under GDPR legislature, businesses must be able to prove that customers have willingly opted into receiving marketing content with consent ‘freely given, specific, informed and unambiguous’.
+Under GDPR legislature, businesses must be able to prove that customers have willingly opted in to receiving marketing content with consent ‘freely given, specific, informed and unambiguous’.
 It is important that the consent isn’t hidden through pre-checked boxes or buried under other information with the guidelines stating

 ‘If the data subject’s consent is given in the context of a written declaration which also concerns other matters, the request for consent shall be presented in a manner which is clearly distinguishable from the other matters, in an intelligible and easily accessible form, using clear and plain language’